 it, then it's not appropriate to post!
 It doesn't mean you can't go on vacation or enjoy a late-night cocktail, but think twice...post once!"

 12. Have a Complete Profile

 Because Employers and Hiring Managers are looking at your social media as part of your resume, you want to complete your profile so that you have a better chance of landing your dream job.
 Nooria Khan, Content Marketing Executive at GigWorker again shares advice with us:

 "make sure you have a complete LinkedIn profile.
 It's a perfect place to reach out to your future boss.
 Interact with them on their company’s page.
 Dig deeper into their business and try to suggest solutions online to their ongoing problems if any.
 You can contact any person from that company to ask for additional information.
 Show them, in a smart way, that you actually care about their business and want to be a part of it"

 Always maintain the same voice.
 You want your reader to know who you are and what you stand for.

 Sending the right message is extremely important to the development of your online presence.
 No one wants to follow someone on social media that they don’t really "know."
 People want to feel like they have a genuine connection with you.
 Personally, my favorite followers are the ones that are my best friends in my head.
 I know that we have never met but they send me a positive message with their account.
 If you are inconsistent with what you post, no one will know who you truly are and it will make it hard for people to buy into your personal brand.
 In order to network with others, you need to be relatable.
 People want to like you but if you are constantly hiding behind another persona on the Internet, it’s hard to trust you.
 Get yourself together, stay consistent and watch your brand thrive!

-A great way to learn about even more ways to use social media to your advantage is to take ProSky’s online training course for social media marketing.
+A great way to learn about even more ways to use social media to your advantage, check out ProSky’s online training courses for social media marketing and search engine optimization.